A7madSab/DesignPatterns/README.md

 # DesignPatterns

-The c# and typescript implementating of most design patterns following the book `gang of 4 design patterns`
+The c# and typescript implementation of most of the design patterns in the book `gang of 4 design patterns`